Diyaa-Gubarah/TMDb/ReadMe.md

 **Please note:** While the app is intended to be cross-platform, I'm plans to address any iOS-related issues once access to a Mac is available for testing and debugging.

+## Troubleshooting

+If you encounter issues when running the release APK of the app on your Android device, you might need to disable Google Play Protect.
+Google Play Protect can sometimes block apps it considers potentially unsafe.

+Here's how to disable Play Protect:

+1. Open the **Google Play Store** app on your Android device.
+2. Tap the **Menu icon** (typically three horizontal lines) in the top-left corner to open the sidebar menu.
+3. Select **Play Protect** from the menu.
+4. In the Play Protect screen, tap the **Settings icon** (typically a gear or cogwheel).
+5. In the Play Protect settings, disable the option to "Scan apps with Play Protect" or similar wording.

+By disabling Play Protect, you should be able to install and run the app without any issues.

 ## Table of Contents

 1. [Installation](#installation)